Untamed Assembly Backstage of Utopia

 MAREUNROL’S

-MAREUNROL’S is a Riga-based interdisciplinary artist duo—Mārīte Mastiņa-Pēterkopa and Rolands Pēterkops.
+MAREUNROL’S is a Riga-based interdisciplinary artist duo – Mārīte Mastiņa-Pēterkopa and Rolands Pēterkops.
 Working at the intersection of visual art and design, they continually push boundaries, often positioning fashion beyond its traditionally functional role.
-The duo’s distinctive approach is a poetic expression of magical realism, emphasising narrative as an artwork, expressed through their interdisciplinary practice, which comprises fabric and textile sculptures, fashion design collections, installations, video and sound art, drawings, photography collages, and costume design for opera and theatre.
+The duo’s distinctive approach is a poetic expression of magical realism, emphasising narrative as an artwork, expressed through their interdisciplinary practice, which comprises fabric and textile sculptures, fashion design collections, installations, video and sound art, drawings, photography collages, as well as costume design and scenography for opera and theatre.

 Bruno Birmanis